Meet Matt Williams, Assistant Professor of EngineeringBy Joe Stowell on October 3, 2017

 Matt just celebrated 10 years of marriage to his wife Allie.
 They have two daughters, Ezri and Indi.

 "When I became a dad, life changed," Matt shared, "You hear all these stories about parents becoming parents and how much they love their daughter.
 A month later, holding my daughter, I loved this child in a way I had never experienced.
 God spoke to me, saying I love you like a Father loves a child.
 It was the point in time when my relationship with God integrated with the rest of my life.
 God spoke to me in a way that is personal.
-Ever sense that point of time, I've been on a journey of integration."
+Ever since that point of time, I've been on a journey of integration."

 Matt's commitment to bless our students by integrating faith and science into their education is one of the reasons Cornerstone excels in its mission.
 And it's one of the many reasons…why I love it here!